rufuspollock-okfn/cop21/about/index.md

 The key mandate for the ADP was:

-> The COP, by pdf-icon decision 1/CP.17, launched a process to develop a
+> The COP, by decision 1/CP.17, launched a process to develop a
 > protocol, another legal instrument or an agreed outcome with legal force
 > under the Convention applicable to all Parties (also referred to as the 2015
 > agreement), which shall be adopted at the twenty-first session of the COP, in